Intersex treatment: controversy and debate

 Critics argued that children’s bodies were needlessly subject to risky operations and other treatments.
 Some procedures had unintended and painful side-effects, and resulted in infertility or loss of sensation.

 At the same time, researchers and intersex activists raised questions about doctors' ability to accurately assign a gender to babies born intersex.
 Previously it was common for doctors and others to believe that gender was largely a function of socialization.
-The assumption was that doctors could assign a gender by performing the corresponding surgery on a child born with atypical or ambiguous sex anatomy.
+The assumption was that doctors could assign a gender by performing the corresponding surgery on a child born with atypical anatomy.

 Now, contrary to expectations, time has shown that gender cannot simply be "assigned."
 Some surgeries on children born with atypical sex anatomy have resulted in gender dysphoria, a condition where the assigned gender does not match a person’s gender identity – a deeply felt, internal sense of who they really are (Greenfield, 2014).